OceanBioME/OceanBioME.jl/docs/src/model_implementation.md

          optimal_temperature :: FT = 28.0                    # °C
               mortality_rate :: FT = 0.15 / day              # 1 / seconds
      crowding_mortality_rate :: FT = 0.004 / day / 1000 * 14 # 1 / seconds / mmol N / m³
             sinking_velocity :: W  = 2 / day
 end
 ```

 Here, we use descriptive names for the parameters.
 Below, each of these parameters correspond to a symbol (or letter) which is more convenient mathematically and when defining the BGC model functions.
 In the above code we used `@kwdef` to set default values for the models so that we don't have to set all of these parameters each time we use the model.
 The default parameter values can optionally be over-ridden by the user when running the model.
 We have also included a `sinking_velocity` field in the parameter set to demonstrate how we can get tracers (e.g. detritus) to sink.
-We also need to define some functions so that OceanBioME and Oceananigans know what tracers and auxiliary fields (e.g. light intensity) we will use:
+We also need to define some functions so that OceanBioME and Oceananigans know what tracers and auxiliary fields (e.g. light intensity) we use:

 ```@example implementing
 required_biogeochemical_tracers(::NutrientPhytoplankton) = (:N, :P, :T)